forcedotcom/sfdx-core/README.md

-# Salesforce DX Core Library
+# Description

-This library provides client-side management of Salesforce DX projects, org authentication, connections to Salesforce APIs, and other various utilities.
+The @salesforce/core library provides client-side management of Salesforce DX projects, org authentication, connections to Salesforce APIs, and other utilities.
+Much of the core functionality that powers the Salesforcedx plug-ins comes from this library.
+You can use this functionality in your plug-ins, too.

+# Usage

 See the [API documentation](https://forcedotcom.github.io/sfdx-core/).

+## Contributing

+If you are interested in contributing, please take a look at the [CONTRIBUTING](https://github.com/forcedotcom/sfdx-core/blob/develop/CONTRIBUTING.md) guide.

+# Related Docs and Repositories

+* @forcedotcom/cli-packages - Base Salesforce CLI command
+* @forcedotcom/sfdx-plugin-generate - The generator plug-in for building plug-ins for Salesforce CLI

-## Using TestSetup
+# Using TestSetup

 The Salesforce DX Core Library provides a unit testing utility to help with mocking and sand-boxing core components.
 This feature allows unit tests to execute without needing to make API calls to salesforce.com.

 ### Mocking AuthInfo